The time it takes to trust in your dreams can take awhile. At least that was the case for me.

 The process of the build is a marathon, not a sprint.

 Building a sustainable business is really about who’s still putting out the work year after year, rather than who’s going the fastest.
-It favors those who can strike the balance between making continuous progress and not burning out on the trek.
+It favors those who can strike the balance of making continuous progress and not burning out on the trek.
 Many of our friends with similar types of businesses have been steadily building for the last five to ten years.

 Reality is, most businesses don’t find their footing until year four or beyond.